Q42/Micrio.Client/README.md

 $ npm run dev
 ```

-This will start a webserver on `http://localhost:2000/` will auto update to any changes made in the `./ts` and `./svelte` dirs.
+This will start a webserver on `http://localhost:2000/` which will auto reload to any changes made in the `./src` dir.

 ## Working in WebAssembly

-Since the web client uses a binary `wasm` file for the WebAssembly engine, you need to recompile to it after you've made any changes in the `./src/wasm` dir:
+Since the web client uses a binary `wasm` file for the WebAssembly engine, you need to recompile it after you've made changes in the `./src/wasm` dir:

 ```sh
 $ npm run asbuild:optimized